LunarPerovskite/rag-test/README.md

 2. **Environment Variables**:
    - `OPENAI_API_KEY`: Your OpenAI API key
    - `PINECONE_API_KEY`: Your Pinecone API key
-3. **Vector Database**: The Pinecone index `nhv-iowa-wells` should be populated with 551 Iowa wells data
+3. **Vector Database**: The Pinecone index should be populated with wells data

 ## MCR Geographic Intelligence